hexadecimalDinosaur/octoprint-cli/README.md

 ## Limitations

-Currently, octoprint-cli is limited to only printers with a single extruder and bed.
-Support for additional extruders and chambers may be implemented in the future.
-This program has been tested on OctoPi 0.17.0 on the Raspberry Pi 4 running OctoPrint 1.4.0 with a Monoprice Select Mini V2.
+Currently, octoprint-cli is limited to only printers with a single extruder and heated bed.
+Support for additional extruders and heated chambers may be implemented in the future.
+This program has been tested on OctoPi 0.17.0 on the Raspberry Pi 4 running OctoPrint 1.4.1 with a Monoprice Select Mini V2.

 Colored and formatted text is not available on Windows systems due to the lack of support on cmd and powershell terminals